lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## April 5, 2017

+Somehow I've crossed over into "writing my chapter" without realising I had anything to say yet!
+All that playing around with charts was research, apparently.
+For the first time, I'm feeling good about having a chapter drafted before the end of the year!

 ## March 31, 2017

 Thinking about how ESCT encourages us to see the decade as a network of publishers -- can a given publisher (e.g. Cadell) be taken to represent a "mainstream" set of perspectives, such that that publisher's shifting decisions about what to publish constitute changes in the "mainstream"?
 Vs a radical publishers (like whoever took Desmond)?